MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-ad-auth-adutil-tutorial.md

     sudo apt-get remove adutil
     ```

-1. Run the following command to install adutil-preview. `ACCEPT_EULA=Y` accepts the preview EULA for adutil, the EULA is placed at '/usr/share/adutil/' for reference.
+1. Run the following command to install adutil-preview. `ACCEPT_EULA=Y` accepts the preview EULA for adutil.
+The EULA is placed at the path '/usr/share/adutil/'.

     ```bash
     sudo ACCEPT_EULA=Y apt-get install -y adutil-preview